lucy-kim/homehealth/README.md

 ### Create Stata data files from raw home health data files

 `initial_setup.sh`
-- All the codes used in this shell script available in `/home/hcmg/kunhee/Labor`.
 - Skip this step because they have all been run; this is just for reference to show all the raw data files that can be potentially used.
 (Not all these data were used for this project.)

 ### Load data from other sources used for the project